ElMassimo/vite_ruby/docs/guide/development.md

 ::: tip Environment-aware

 All these commands are aware of the environment.
-When running them locally in development you can provide `RACK_ENV=production` to simulate a production build.
+When running them locally in development you can pass `--mode production` to simulate a production build.
 :::

 ## Tag Helpers 🏷